phone icon in white color

 What is Tonsillitis?

 Tonsillitis refers to the inflammation of the tonsils.
 Tonsils are two oval-shaped pads of tissue at the back of the throat on either side.
-Tonsils are generally considered the immune system’s first line of defense against viruses and bacterias that enter our mouths.
+Tonsils are generally considered the immune system’s first line of defense against viruses and bacteria that enter our mouths.
 This makes the tonsils vulnerable to infections and inflammation.
 This condition is usually prevalent in children who fall under the age group of 5 to 15 years old, however, it can affect people of any age group.
 Tonsillitis is so common that most people have this condition at least once in their lifetime.
 Some patients complain about frequent sore throats, throat infections, reduced sleep quality, etc. which are usually related to tonsillitis.
-Therefore, doctors recommend removing tonsils to prevent several bacterial and viral infections along with the improved quality of life.
+Therefore, doctors recommend removing tonsils to prevent several bacterial and viral infections along with an improved quality of life.
 Tonsillectomy is considered one of the most effective ways to treat tonsillitis.

 Tonsillectomy refers to the surgical removal of the tonsils.
 The tonsil’s immune functioning declines after puberty, and this is why some people prefer removing the tonsils via tonsillectomy.
 The surgeons often recommend tonsillectomy to prevent frequent recurrence of tonsillitis, improved breathing, and better sleep.
 However, removing tonsils does not increase the risk of infection, and adults with snoring problems benefit from the surgery the most.